Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Introduction

 \section{Introduction}

-As the rise of information age, we are overwhelmed by the large amount of data generated day by day, e.g. images, videos, speeches, text, financial data, biomedical data, and so on.
+As the rise of information age, we are overwhelmed by a large amount of data generated daily, e.g., images, videos, speeches, text, financial data, and biomedical data.
 But the information contained in these data is usually not explicit in their original forms.
-Thus, the task of automatic analysis becomes urgent; and this calls for advance in methodology.
-In this paper, we focus on unsupervised learning methods, whose input data do not include any target values.
-We will explore the intrinsic structure of data by representing them in the other forms.
-The methods include dimensionality reduction methods, cluster analysis methods, and sparse representation methods.
-We will unify some representative methods of the first two kinds of methods, thus establish a link between dimensionality reduction and cluster analysis; and then based on the unification we develop a new sparse representation method, which is inherently related to dimensionality reduction and cluster analysis.
+Data understanding becomes gradually urgent.
+In this paper, we focus on unsupervised learning, which tries to find hidden structure in unlabeled data.
+The intrinsic structure of data is often explored by representing the data in another form.
+Typically used methods include dimensionality reduction, cluster analysis, and sparse representation, which are among the cornerstones of machine learning.

+However, the relationships among these methods have not been fully explored.
+We believe that the basic parts of machine learning deserve extensive investigation.
+This paper devotes to an attempt in this direction.